 When your pet is at rest count the number of times it breathes per minute (watch it for 15 seconds and multiply that number by 4).
 A typical dog or cat breathes 30-40 times per minute, although this can be variable based on breed and external temperature.
 The important thing to watch for is an increase in its respiratory rate over a period of time.
 Trend this on a piece of paper weekly so you can see this trend as it gets going.
 This can be a subtle but very important parameter to measure since an increase here can be for many serious reasons.

 - Urinating more often or in greater amounts than normal

 In female dogs it can be difficult to assess some of these parameters, so try to pay close attention when she squats to urinate.

 - Any blood on feces

 Obvious lameness is readily noticed.
 Also look for a pet that is leaning more towards one leg or the other, tires easily after walking or playing, is slow at getting up after resting, or is reluctant to go up or down any type of elevation like stairs or jumping into a vehicle.

-Now that you have observed your pets daily habits lets look at how you can look for problems that are not so apparent by going to our In Home Exam page.
+Now that you have observed your pets daily habits lets look at how you can perform a basic exam at home by going to our In Home Exam page.